Revised August 2016

-As a firm, we believe that social media can drive business and support our professional development efforts — and recent research agrees: Experian finds that 27 percent of time spent online is on social networking.
-A 2013 HubSpot marketing survey revealed that social media produces almost double the marketing leads of trade shows, telemarketing, direct mail or PPCs.
+As a firm, we believe that social media can drive business and support our professional development efforts — and recent research from Pew Research Center shows that 65% of adults now use social networking sites – a nearly tenfold jump in the past decade.
+A 2015 HubSpot marketing survey revealed that social media produces almost double the marketing leads of trade shows, telemarketing, direct mail or PPCs.
 Combined with that, social media leads have a 13 percent higher lead-conversion rate.

 We are aware that social media will not be used exclusively for business; keeping that in mind, we herein attempt to provide reasonable guidelines for online behavior for members of our firm who participate online on behalf of our firm.
 As new tools on the Web are introduced and new challenges emerge for all of us, this document will, of necessity, evolve.

 Here are [FIRM NAME]’s social media policies and procedures.